particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Telstra Australia 3G sunset 2024-05-24

+In Australia, the Telstra 3G shutdown date have been moved to August 31, 2024 (was previously June 2024).

 ### Community integration submission 2024-05-24

 Updated the [community integration submission](/integrations/community-integrations/about-community-integrations/) page with additional instructions.